HOME >> Student Recruitment

 Career paths of students scheduled to complete their master's degree in 2020:

-Softbank, Yahoo Japan, Mitsubishi UFJ International Asset Management Co.
+Softbank, Yahoo Japan and Mitsubishi UFJ International Asset Management Co.

 My teaching style